Academic Policies and Procedures for Undergraduate Students

 Double Degree Program

 A student may earn separate baccalaureate degrees only if the degrees are in very different fields and if one of the degrees is a professional degree (i.e., a B.S. in Business Administration, Accounting, Nursing, Computer Science or Engineering).
 Students may not earn both a B.S. and a B.A. from Harpur College (for example, a B.A. in English and a B.S. in Chemistry), because the distinction between the two liberal arts programs is not significant enough to justify the awarding of two separate degrees.
 Students may earn a Bachelor's in Fine Arts or Bachelor's in Music in addition to a B.S. or B.A degree.
 The B.F.A. and BMus can also be earned concurrently by following the requirements to complete a double degree.
 Students must complete a significant amount of work (a minimum of 30 credits) beyond that required for one degree and must satisfy requirements for both degree programs.
 Only two degrees may be earned simultaneously; exceptions to this policy will be considered on an individual basis.
 Students who have already successfully completed one or two degrees may pursue an additional baccalaureate degree in another very different field of study by completing additional academic work (again, a minimum of 30 credits).
 This may require the submission of a new application to the desired school.
 To learn more about requirements and application procedures, students should contact the academic advising office of the college or school in which they are enrolled.
+Students enrolled in exclusively online programs are not eligible for double degree programs.

 The Schedule of Classes is available online in BU BRAIN Self Service via the Portal at https://my.binghamton.edu.
-This site lists the courses offered as well as course meet times, instructors, number of credits, General Education indicators, course descriptions, etc.
+This site lists the courses offered as well as course meet times, instructors, number of credits, General Education indicators, course descriptions, etc. Courses with a Z prefix are for exclusively online programs.

 Course Numbering and Prerequisites